3 Artists On How Creativity Defines Them

 Advertisement

-Philomene’s self-portraits catalogue the slowness of transition, capturing the beauty in the little details of daily life: brushing their teeth, eating breakfast and watching films in bed, sometimes using different coloured bulbs in their bedroom to illuminate the most ordinary moments into atmospheric scenes.
-"It’s documentary but it also plays with the line between what is and isn’t staged."
-Sometimes Philomene will grab their camera to set up or recreate a moment, other times they just let the day unfold and see what happens.
+Philomene’s self-portraits catalog the slowness of transition, capturing the beauty in the little details of daily life: brushing their teeth, eating breakfast, and watching films in bed, sometimes using different colored bulbs in their bedroom to illuminate the most ordinary moments into atmospheric scenes.
+"It’s documentary, but it also plays with the line between what is and isn’t staged."
+Sometimes Philomene will grab their camera to set up or recreate a moment; other times they just let the day unfold and see what happens.
 After all, inspiration often comes from the places you know most intimately.
-"My favourite place to take pictures is my home.
+"My favorite place to take pictures is my home.
 I have my studio there, and it gets the most beautiful daylight, even on the cloudiest of days," Philomene tells us.

 “